Plactic relations for $r$-domino tableaux: Introduction

-On the types B,C and D, on the other hand the emerging combinatorial objects are standard domino tableaux.
-The connection is first revealed in the work of Barbash and Vogan \cite{Barbash-Vogan} where they provide necessary conditions for the characterizations of primitive ideals through an algorithm which uses the palindrome representations of signed permutations in order to assign to every signed permutations $\alpha$ a pair of same shape standard $r$-domino tableaux $(P^r(\alpha), Q^r(\alpha))$ bijectively, for $r=0$ or $r=1$.
+In the types B, C and D, on the other hand the emerging combinatorial objects are standard domino tableaux.
+The connection is first revealed in the work of Barbash and Vogan \cite{Barbash-Vogan} where they provide necessary conditions for the characterizations of primitive ideals through an algorithm which uses the palindrome representations of signed permutations in order to assign to every signed permutation $\alpha$ a pair of same shape standard $r$-domino tableaux $(P^r(\alpha), Q^r(\alpha))$ bijectively, for $r=0$ or $r=1$.
 Meanwhile, an analog of Knuth relations provided by Joseph in \cite{Joseph} established the sufficient conditions.
-On the other hand Garfinkle \cite{Garfinkle1,Garfinkle2,Garfinkle3} finalized classification problem for these types by showing through her two algorithms on domino tableaux that these two sets of relations are in fact equivalent.
-Her first algorithm assigns any signed permutation to a pair of same shape standard $r$-domino tableaux for $r$ equals to $0$ or $1$ and the second defines and equivalence relation between domino tableaux through the notion of {\it open cycles}.
-We want to remark that the extension of Garfinkle and Barbash-Vogan algorithm for larger $r$ is given in \cite{Leeuwen} and \cite{Geck-Lam} respectively.
+On the other hand Garfinkle \cite{Garfinkle1,Garfinkle2,Garfinkle3} finalized the classification problem for these types by showing through her two algorithms on domino tableaux that these two sets of relations are in fact equivalent.
+Her first algorithm assigns any signed permutation to a pair of same shape standard $r$-domino tableaux for $r$ equal to $0$ or $1$ and the second defines an equivalence relation between domino tableaux through the notion of {\it open cycles}.
+We remark that the extension of Garfinkle and Barbash-Vogan algorithm for larger $r$ is given in \cite{Leeuwen} and \cite{Geck-Lam} respectively.

-The case $L\not = l$ is also known as unequal parameters Kazhdan-Lusztig theory and it appears for the types $B_n$, $I_2(n)$ and $F_4$ where the classification problem for the later two can be dealt with computational methods, see \cite{Geck}.
+The case $L\not = l$ is also known as unequal parameter Kazhdan-Lusztig theory and it appears for the types $B_n$, $I_2(n)$ and $F_4$, where the classification problem for the latter two can be dealt with computational methods, see \cite{Geck}.
 For type $B_n$, the weight function is determined by two integers $a,b>0$ such that